blekenbleu/Fake8/README.md

 ### Status 10 Mar 2023
 - The problem is Fake7 hanging on write back to Custom Serial via com0com;
-  Read works ok, and and both Read and Write work to e.g. Arduio Serial Monitor.
+  Read works ok, and and both Read and Write work to e.g. Arduino Serial Monitor.
   Changed F8.ini `Fake8rcv` setting to `f9` from `Arduino`, so that Fake7 could read a property that changes without Fake8.

 ### Status 11 Mar 2023